Dayton Snowfall Totals & Accumulation Averages

 Dayton's first snowfall of winter usually arrives in December.
 In rare years, it starts snowing as early as November.

-The season's last snowfall can happen anytime from February to April.
+The season's last snowfall can happen in February or more often March.

 How Many Snowstorms Dayton Gets

-About half the days of snowfall in Dayton result in just a skiff of less than an inch left on the ground.
+About half the days of snowfall in Dayton result less than an inch left on the ground.
 For five days a year on average, the amount of new snow totals at least an inch.

 Snowstorms of over five inches a day don't occur every year.
 Major blizzards that dump ten inches or more in one day are not expected here.